Operadic categories as a natural environment for Koszul duality: Discrete operadic (op)fibrations

-\begin{example} We call a directed simply-connected graph $\Gamma \in \Dio$ a {\em $\frac12$graph\/} if each internal edge $e$ of $\Gamma$ satisfies the following condition: \hphantom{m} $\bullet$ either $e$ is the unique outgoing edge of its initial vertex, or \hphantom{m} $\bullet$ $e$ is the unique incoming edge of its terminal vertex.
-Edges allowed in a $\frac12$graph are portrayed in Figure~\ref{Jitulka} which we borrowed from~\cite{markl:handbook}.
+\begin{example} We call an ordered simply-connected graph $\Gamma \in \Dio$ a {\em $\frac12$graph\/} if each internal edge $e$ of $\Gamma$ satisfies the following condition: \hphantom{m} $\bullet$ either $e$ is the unique outgoing edge of its initial vertex, or \hphantom{m} $\bullet$ $e$ is the unique incoming edge of its terminal vertex.
+Edges allowed in a $\frac12$graph are portrayed in the picture: